 Abstract:

 Methods Field experiments were conducted in Baiyin of Gansu Province consecutively in 2023 and 2024, using the high-yielding spring maize cultivar ‘Xianyu 335’.
-The designed N application amounts included a no-nitrogen control (CK), and three dosage of 180, 225, and 300 kg/hm2.
-Conventional urea treatments included the three N dosages and applied in two times, denoted as N180-U1, N225-U1, N300-U1, respectively; Single-basal application treatments included two N rates (180 and 225 kg/hm2), and the blended ratios of CRU to conventional urea were all set up as: 1/3∶2/3 (N180-C1, N225-C1), 1/2∶1/2 (N180-C2, N225-C2), and 2/3∶1/3 (N180-C3, N225-C3).
-Plant samples were collected at the six-leaf (V6), ten-leaf (V10), silking (R1), blister (R3), and physiological maturity (R6) stages.
+The designed N application amounts included a no-nitrogen control (CK), and three dosages of 180, 225, and 300 kg/hm2.
+Conventional urea treatments included the three N dosages and were applied in two splits, denoted as N180-U1, N225-U1, and N300-U1, respectively; one-time basal application treatments included two N rates (180 and 225 kg/hm2), with the blended ratios of CRU to conventional urea set at 1∶2 (N180-C1, N225-C1), 1∶1 (N180-C2, N225-C2), and 2∶1 (N180-C3, N225-C3).
+Plant samples were collected at the six-leaf (V6), ten-leaf (V10), silking (R1), milky (R3), and physiological maturity (R6) stages.
 The biomass and nitrogen content in various parts were measured to calculate nitrogen use efficiency parameters.

-Results Under the three conventional urea treatments, the maximum grain yield was at N 225 kg/hm2.
-At the same N input, the two 1∶1 blending ratio treatments (N180-C2, N225-C2) were recorded higher kernel number per ear and 100-kernel weight, thereby enhancing both yield and economic returns.
-Over two years, average yields under N180-C2 and N225-C2 treatments were 7.92 and 8.44 t/hm2, which were 4.76% and 8.34% higher than N180-U1 and N225-U1, respectively.
-Compared with N180-C2, the N225-C2 treatment increased yield by 6.57%, and boosted net income and output/input ratio by 35.71% and 7.09%, respectively.
-The nitrogen input and blending ratios also significantly affected N content in stems, leaves, grains, bracts, and cobs at harvest, as well as N translocation from stems and leaves, N225-C2 treatment was recorded the highest values.
-At 1∶1 blending ratio, N180-C2 treatment was recorded significantly higher nitrogen agronomic efficiency (NAE) and partial factor productivity (NPFP) than N225-C2, with two-year average increases of 11.36% and 17.32%, respectively.
-Compared with the conventional fertilization N225-U1, the N225-C2 treatment increased NAE, NPFP, apparent recovery efficiency, and N uptake efficiency by 14.72%, 7.36%, 34.24%, and 29.49% in 2023, and by 16.37%, 8.94%, 39.89%, and 19.78% in 2024.
+Results Under the three conventional urea treatments, the maximum grain yield was obtained at N 225 kg/hm2.
+At the same N input, the two 1∶1 blending ratio treatments (N180-C2, N225-C2) recorded higher kernel numbers per ear and 100-kernel weight, thereby enhancing both yield and economic returns.
+Over the two years, the average yields under the N180-C2 and N225-C2 treatments were 7.92 and 8.44 t/hm2, which were 4.76% and 8.34% higher than those under N180-U1 and N225-U1, respectively.
+Compared with N180-C2, the N225-C2 treatment increased yield by 6.57%, and boosted net income and the output/input ratio by 35.71% and 7.09%, respectively.
+The nitrogen input and blending ratios also significantly affected N content in stems, leaves, grains, bracts, and cobs at harvest, as well as N translocation from stems and leaves.
+The N225-C2 treatment recorded the highest values.
+At the 1∶1 blending ratio, the N180-C2 treatment recorded significantly higher nitrogen agronomic efficiency (NAE) and partial factor productivity (NPFP) than did N225-C2, with two-year average increases of 11.36% and 17.32%, respectively.
+Compared with the conventional fertilization treatment N225-U1, the N225-C2 treatment increased NAE, NPFP, apparent recovery efficiency, and N uptake efficiency by 14.72%, 7.36%, 34.25%, and 29.49% in 2023, and by 16.37%, 8.94%, 39.89%, and 19.78% in 2024.